sinaahmadi/klpt/README.md

 - `check_spelling`: spell error detection
 - `correct_spelling`: spell error correction
 - `analyze`: morphological analysis
-- `stem`: stemming, e.g. "بڕ" → "بڕاوە"
+- `stem`: stemming, e.g. "بڕ" → "بڕاوە" or "dixwî" → "xw"
-- `lemmatize`: lemmatization, e.g. "بردن" → "بردمنەوە"
+- `lemmatize`: lemmatization, e.g. "بردن" → "بردمنەوە" or "jimartibûye" → "hejmartin"

 The module is based on the [Kurdish Hunspell project](https://github.com/sinaahmadi/KurdishHunspell) for Sorani and the [Apertium project](https://github.com/apertium/apertium-kmr) for Kurmanji.
 Please note that this module is currently getting further completed and we are aware of its current shortcomings.